 Maku’u farmers market in Big Island

-Part of the fun in exploring the farmers markets here are trying all the samples of products made with local Hawaiian tropical fruits like pineapples, avocados, mangoes or other fresh fruit or or produce sourced locally.
+Part of the fun in exploring the farmers markets here are trying all the samples of products made with local Hawaiian tropical fruits like pineapples, avocados, mangoes, lychees, Lilikoi fruit or other fresh fruit or or produce sourced locally.
 Here’s one of my favorites – the Puna goat cheese samples that are made by this vendor up in Kurtistown….ah yes their cheese are creamy smooth and they offer interesting flavor mixes, would you like to try a mixed peppers with goat cheese … I know you would!

 Locally made products

 One of the best things to do on the Big Island is shop the farmers markets for locally made food, crafts and other products for you to try and bring home as souvenirs.
 I love getting local produced goods like local honey direct from the source – here the vendor just uses recycled glass ware to bottle up his home-made honey.
 Isn’t it nice to support a local business like this and enjoy the delicious home-made goodness of locally made honey.

 Going to the local farmers market at Maku’u is one of the best ways to support local growers and get some exotic fruits that are just starting to come into season, now we are getting so many different types of mangoes in all shapes and taste.
 If your into Hawaiian snacks or delicious desserts made in Hawaii you’ll find this in the various foodie booths at the market.
 The next photo shows three large jackfruit that easily weigh over ten pounds each, have you ever tried a sweet and juicy jack fruit when its fresh?

 You can almost smell these huli-huli local style chicken grilling from all over the market.
 I never go home without bringing one of these chickens home for a meal and they are huge – one can easily last me 3.4 meals alone.